-- Camberley North of the M3 (referred to as Camberley Town),
+- Camberley North of the M3 (referred to as Camberley/Town),

 - Camberley South of the M3 (referred to as Frimley)

-- and the Six Villages (Bagshot, Bisley, Chobham, Lightwater, West End and Windlesham).
+- And the Six Villages (Bagshot, Bisley, Chobham, Lightwater, West End and Windlesham).

-- They are members of the Surrey Heath Neighbourhood Watch Support Group where they are expected to contribute, pro-actively, to the many initiatives organised by the Support Group.
+- They are members of the Surrey Heath Neighbourhood Watch Support Group where they are expected to contribute, pro-actively, to the many initiatives organised by the Support Group

-- They promote Neighbourhood Watch, seek out potential Watch promoters for new Watches and follow up leads provided by the Safer Neighbourhood Teams in their area.
+- They promote Neighbourhood Watch, seek out potential Watch promoters for new Watches and follow up leads provided by the Safer Neighbourhood Teams in their area

-- They try to find new representatives for established Watches that no longer have anyone to represent them.
+- They try to find new representatives for established Watches that no longer have anyone to represent them

-- They may also encourage other Watch Representatives to assist with the expansion of Neighbourhood Watch in their area.
+- They may also encourage other Watch Coordinators to assist with the expansion of Neighbourhood Watch in their area.
 Once a potential Watch promoter, has made an enquiry, usually to a neighbourhood police officer or the Crime Reduction Advisor, the Area Coordinator is expected to take on the task and responsibility of briefing the promoter.
 It would be made quite clear at this briefing that the Area Coordinator is working closely with the police, in partnership, and will support the promoter at all stages up to the formal presentation by the police officer with Neighbourhood Watch responsibility for the area.
 After the presentation, the Area Coordinator will advise on the formal registration of the Watch and the procedure for obtaining the Neighbourhood Watch street signs

 Additional stickers and leaflets are available, although these may change from time to time.
 New members will be provided with these on joining.
-If the Watch representative needs additional stickers they should contact their Area Coordinator for details.
+If the Watch Coordinator needs additional stickers they should contact their Area Coordinator for details.